Deploy Your First SAPUI5 App

 -

-Choose Cloud Foundry as the target runtime and type in any value for the destination as it is a mandatory field.
-Press Finish to create the new project.
+Choose Cloud Foundry as the target runtime and select None for the destination and make sure that Add application to managed application router is selected.
+Then, press Finish to create the new project.

 -